yadenis/DCO-Comment-Attachment/README.md

 ## 2.0.0
 - Added the feature to upload multiple files.
 - Added support for some lightbox plugins (see FAQ for details).
-- Added additional markup to the form elements (thank you @matthewmcvickar)
+- Added additional markup to the form elements (thank you [@matthewmcvickar](https://github.com/matthewmcvickar))
-- Added error handling for JavaScript on the frontend (thank you @mrbalkon for the suggestion)
+- Added error handling for JavaScript on the frontend
 - Improved Settings page
 - Filter `dco_ca_form_element_autoembed_links_notification` is deprecated.
 Use `dco_ca_form_element_autoembed_links` instead.
 - Type `autoembed-links-notification` for form_element function is deprecated.
 Use `autoembed-links` instead.